 From this recipe, you can adjust the ingredients to make other varieties.

-1. Pistachio Spread: Sweeter and flavored with vanilla and almond extracts, making it perfect for spreading on toast, pancakes, or used as a filling in desserts.
+- Pistachio Spread is perfect for spreading on toast, or pancakes, or used as a filling in desserts.

 - 1 cup unsalted pistachios (shelled)